visgl/loaders.gl/modules/tile-converter/docs/cli-reference/tile-converter.md

 ## Docker image

-Converter also available as docker image in the [visgl/tile-converter](https://hub.docker.com/r/visgl/tile-converter) repo.
+The tile converter is available as a docker image in the [visgl/tile-converter](https://hub.docker.com/r/visgl/tile-converter/tags) dockerhub repo.

-To download tile-converter docker image, run:
+To download the tile-converter docker image, run:

 ```bash
 $ docker pull visgl/tile-converter